umme-aimany/circket-play-game-cpp/README.md

 Displays total balls played by each player.
 Summarizes the match (Player Name, Score, Balls Played).
 Identifies and displays the man of the match.
+Instructions
 How to Run
 Ensure you have a C++ compiler installed.

+For Windows, you can use MinGW.
+For Linux, you can use g++.
+For macOS, you can use Xcode's command line tools.
 Compile the program:

 sh
 Copy code
 g++ cricket_match_simulation.cpp -o cricket_match_simulation
 Run the executable:

 sh
 Copy code
 ./cricket_match_simulation